|

 Annex A2: I2C step #2: Connect the PCF8574 I/O bus expander

 Add the I2C bus expander PCF8574 and run it using the MCC generated I2C library.
-Represent the BCD number and the terminal count TC10 on the expanded port.
+Let us integrate the bus expander to the counter application; write the BCD number and the terminal count TC10 on the expanded port.

 Project location for this annex: